sporto/reply/readme.md

   # add error message and mark as error at the same time
   reply.add_error("Something bad happend")

-  # add erroor messages and mark as error
+  # add error messages and mark as error
   reply.add_error(["Error 1", "Error 2"])

+  # reply.error! also accepts an optional message
+  reply.error!("I don't like you")

+  # reply.error returns the reply itself, so you can do one liners like:
+  return reply.error!("Didn't work")

   # check if reply was successful
   reply.successful?